Shreyas Bharadwaj

 Hey!
 I'm Shreyas.
 I'm a Master's student (Dual Degree B.Tech. + M.Tech.) at the Center for Systems and Controls, Indian Institute of Technology Bombay, India.
 I finished my B.Tech. in Aerospace Engineering in April 2025.
 My research interests include geometric mechanics, control theory, optimization on manifolds, and nonlinear dynamical systems.

-I also love hands-on projects, especially real-world applications involving aerial robotics, aeroelasticity, and control systems.
-I've recently also started working on data-driven control, and I'm a coffee buff :)
+I love hands-on projects, especially real-world applications involving aerial robotics, aeroelasticity, control systems, and I've recently started working in data-driven methods in geometry and control.

 Education